alunodoisgte/prep/offerings/README.md

 meeting your Pro project goals.
 This includes use of our lab, 3d printer, AV equipment, tools, drawing tables, and special high-end computers that might not be available to you otherwise.

+> 💬 This perk is also available to any student who has registered for
+> more than one course during a given time period (ex: two Projects
+> courses, or a Fundamentals and a Projects course in a single semester).

 [expectations]: https://github.com/skilstak/pro/blob/gh-pages/whats-pro.md#expectations
 [Pro]: http://pro.skilstak.io